Symptoms of “Potty” (Toilet) Training Problems

 Solutions for Toilet Training Accidents

-The strategy to use depends on the reason for your child’s accidents.
+The best strategy depends on the reason for your child’s accidents.
 See our guide below based on the type of toileting issue.

 In situations where a child has experienced trauma or a recent loss, a child may struggle with toileting.
 They may even smear feces or urinate on things.
 Children with emotional control issues require consistent support and nurturing.
 When you have concerns, seek help early and often.